 - Approximately one week to access money

 - Client peace of mind – held independently

 This gives BSB regulated entities the ability to deal with matters requiring clients to put money on account, whilst removing the need to comply with and manage this money under detailed regulations in the same way as under the SRA client money regulations.

 In summary, there are now a significant amount of options available to barristers and other legal professionals wishing to set-up an entity under a realistic, if niche, alternative to the SRA.
 Clearly those entities which will be approved in this way will be those specialising in barrister type work, such as advocacy, litigation and other specialist legal advice.

-For further information and help please contact Darren Amott at [email protected].
+For further information and help please contact Darren Amott on the form below.
 Darren is a member of Price Bailey Professional Services Sector team, acting for many professional practices and individual Lawyers and Barristers.